William B. Kinlaw III, MD

 Dr. Kinlaw received his MD from Tufts University in Boston in 1977 and trained under Dr. Jack Oppenheimer in Minneapolis until 1990, when he joined the faculty at Dartmouth.

 Martel PM, Bingham CM, McGraw CJ, Baker CL, Morganelli PM, Meng ML, Armstrong JM, Moncur JT, Kinlaw WB.
 S14 protein in breast cancer cells: direct evidence of regulation by SREBP-1c, superinduction with progestin, and effects on cell growth.
 Exp Cell Res.
 2006 Feb 1;312(3):278-88.
-Epub 2005 Nov 21. (view details on MedLine)
+Epub 2005 Nov 21. (view details in PubMed)

 Hughes DT, Martel PM, Kinlaw WB, Eisenberg BL.
 The synthetic triterpenoid CDDO-Im inhibits fatty acid synthase expression and has antiproliferative and proapoptotic effects in human liposarcoma cells.
 Cancer Invest.
-2008 Mar;26(2):118-27 (view details on MedLine)
+2008 Mar;26(2):118-27 (view details in PubMed)

 Donnelly C, Olsen AM, Lewis LD, Eisenberg BL, Eastman A, Kinlaw WB.
 Conjugated linoleic acid (CLA) inhibits expression of the Spot 14 (THRSP) and fatty acid synthase genes and impairs the growth of human breast cancer and liposarcoma cells.
 Nutr Cancer.
-2009;61(1):114-22. (view details on MedLine)
+2009;61(1):114-22. (view details in PubMed)

 Olsen A, Eisenberg B, Kuemmerle N, Flanagan A, Morganelli P, Lombardo P, Swinnen J, Kinlaw W. Fatty acid synthesis is a target in human liposarcoma.
 Int.
 J. Oncology 2010; 36: 1309-1314.
 In press.